Birbecke History, Family Crest & Coats of Arms

 Early Notables of the Birbecke family (pre 1700)

 Notable amongst the family at this time was Simon Birckbek or Birkbeck (1584-1656), an English clergyman and controversialist from Hornby, Westmorland; and Christopher Birbeck (1696-1717), an English...

 Another 26 words (2 lines of text) are included under the topic Early Birbecke Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birbecke family to Ireland
+Migration of the Birbecke family

 Opportunity and land greeted those who made it all the way.
 Some had the opportunity to solidify their new freedom by fighting in the American War of Independence, while others went or stayed north as United Empire Loyalists.
 Recently, the ancestors of those brave settlers have been able to recover much of their heritage through Clan societies and other patriotic organizations.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Birbecke: Willliam Birbeck who settled in Jamaica in 1774.

 Related Stories +

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
 Print